Shahdk123/GravityBench/README.md

     After each run, navigate to the `outputs/` (or `outputs_range_of_N/`) directory.
 Inside the run-specific subfolder (e.g., `outputs/gpt-4o_<timestamp>/`), you will find:
     -   A `<model>_<timestamp>.json` file containing detailed run data.
     -   A `<model>_<timestamp>.html` file, which is an interactive report.
 Open this in your browser to see a summary and step-by-step logs for each scenario attempt.

-    *Note: Running agents, especially with powerful models like GPT-4o or Claude Opus, will incur API costs.*

 ## Repository Structure